dotlang/language/README.md

 **Syntax**:

-1. Declaration: `{field1: type1, field2: type2, field3: type3, ...}`
+1. Declaration: `{field1: type1, field2: type2, field3: type3, ..., TypeName1 := TypeDecl, TypeName2 := TypeDecl2, ...}`
-2. Typed Literal: `Type{field1:value1, field2:value2, field3:value3, ...}`
+2. Typed Literal: `Type{field1:value1, field2:value2, ...}`
 3. Typed Literal: `Type{value1, value2, value3, ...}`
 4. Untyped literal: `${value1, value2, value3, ...}`
-5. Update: `original_var{field1:value1, field2:value2, ...}`
+5. Update a struct: `original_var{field1:new_value1, field2:new_value2, ...}`

 **Notes**

-1. Struct represents a set of related data items of different types.
+1. Struct represents a set of related bindings and types.
 1. Example 1 defines a named type for a 2-D point and next 2 examples show how to initialize variables of that type.
 See "Named Types" section for more info about named types.
 2. If you define an untyped literal (Example 4), you can access its component by destruction (Example 6).
 3. Examples 6 and 7 show how to destruct a struct and extract its data.
 4. Example 8 and 9 are the same and show how to define a struct based on another struct.
 5. Example 10 indicates you cannot choose field names for an untyped struct literal.
 6. You can use `.0,.1,.2,...` notation to access fields inside an untyped tuple (Example 11).
+7. Example 12 shows defining a type inside a struct and example 13 shows how to refer to it.

 **Examples**